safe-global/safe-docs/docs/sdks_03_safe_apps.md

 Gnosis runs its own IPFS node and will make sure to pin your Safe App to guarantee availability.

 #### 4) Help us decode your Safe App transactions

 We want to display interactions with Safe Apps as humand-readable as possible.
 To do this, we need the contract ABI of the contracts that your Safe App interacts with.
+The ideal way to do this would be to verify your contracts via [Sourcify](https://github.com/ethereum/sourcify), which we can leverage to decode transactions interacting with those contract.

-Please provide us with the ABIs as JSON files, so we can implement transaction decoding for your Safe App interactions.
+Alternatively, you can provide us with the ABIs as JSON files or the links to the verified contracts on Etherscan, so we can implement transaction decoding for your Safe App interactions.

 ### Official launch and beyond